apache/datasketches-website/docs/Theta/ThetaPigUDFs.md

     (50.415577215639736)

 The expected exact result would be (60.0).
-The estimate has high relative error because the sketch was configured with only 32 nominal entries.
+The estimate has high relative error because the sketch was configured with only 32 nominal entries to show the estimation mode for the purposes of this example.

 ### theta_setops.pig script: set operations on sketches